 In view of the aforesaid provisions of the Companies Act, 2013 and the Rules made thereunder, the Company is exempted from the requirement of appointing Independent Directors and constitution of Audit Committee and Nomination and Remuneration Committee.
-In pursuance of the same the Audit Committee and the Nomination and Remuneration Committee constituted under section 177 and section 178 of the Companies Act, 2013 respectively were dissolved w.e.f.
-25.10.2018.

 AUDITORS:

 In accordance with the provisions of Section 139(1) of the Companies Act, 2013 the members at the 14th Annual General Meeting of the Company held on 13 September 2021 had appointed S.N.
 Dhawan & Co.
 LLP., Chartered Accountants, as statutory auditors of the Company to hold office up to the conclusion of the 19th Annual General Meeting for conducting statutory audits commencing from FY2021-22 until FY2025-26.